yashkhandare/DSA_CSE_Resources_Collection/README.md

 # DSA_CSE_Resources_Collection
-Compilation list of all important and useful links for Preparations.
+Compiled list of all important and useful links for Preparations.

 # Coding Resources Compilation